Roger Dean Chevrolet Stadium – St Louis Cardinals Spring Training

 All the seats offer good views close to the action, but there is nearly no cover from the elements unless you spring for a luxury box or group event area.
 The only regular seating with any sort of protection is the last three rows of the loge boxes in front of the press box but not directly underneath the first base luxury boxes.
 Sitting anywhere else?
 Load up on sunscreen and pray it doesn’t rain.

-Roger Dean Stadium is located within the planned community of Abacoa within Jupiter, FL.
-It is a development of different areas, each themed on different architecture, with plenty of shopping and dining available.
+Roger Dean Stadium is located within the planned community of Abacoa in Jupiter, FL.
+It is a development of different areas, each themed on a different architecture, with plenty of shopping and dining available.
 A Florida Atlantic University campus also lies just south of the park.

 The Abacoa development has a lot of restaurant and bar options within a few blocks of the park.
 Those looking for a drink after the game will find JJ Muggs Stadium Grill right across the street, while Rooney’s Public House, and DAS Biergarten are just slightly further down the road.
 Eateries include the Copa Cabana, Le Metro Neighborhood Bistro, Costello’s Trattoria, Jumby Bay Island Grill, and Hokkaido Hibachi & Sushi.